dotnet/docs-desktop/dotnet-desktop-guide/framework/wpf/advanced/hosting-win32-content-in-wpf.md

 ### Override TabInto Method to Support Tabbing

-Now that you have implemented `TranslateAccelerator`, a user can tab around inside the dialog box and tab out of it into the greater [!INCLUDE[TLA2#tla_winclient](../../../includes/tla2sharptla-winclient-md.md)] application.
+Now that you have implemented `TranslateAccelerator`, a user can tab around inside the dialog box and tab out of it into the greater WPF application.
 But a user cannot tab back into the dialog box.
 To solve that, you override `TabInto`:

 ```cpp
 public: